 Innovative, Inspired Chinese Cuisine with Greenmarket Sensibility

-Restaurant designer Jun Aizaki, of Brooklyn’s Crème Design, brought RedFarm’s locavore, farm-to-table mindset to life in the 1828 townhouse parlor-level space.
-Painted white brick walls and exposed wooden beams add intimate warmth to the 1,200 square foot room.
+Restaurant designer Jun Aizaki, of Brooklyn’s Crème Design, brought RedFarm’s locavore, farm-to-table mindset to life.
+For the Hudson Street restaurant in the 1828 townhouse parlor-level space, painted white brick walls and exposed wooden beams add intimate warmth to the 1,200 square foot room.
 Aizaki outfitted the room with wooden tables, chairs, crates, red and white patterned fabrics to create a classic farmhouse feel.
 Menus, chopsticks and flora hang from rustic piping above the five booths and two communal tables.